 The general consensus is that the point guard is the most important position on the court.
 And there are many reasons to agree with this statement.
 After all, they hold the ball the majority of the time.
 They bring it up the court, and they set up the offensive plays almost every time.
 If a team has a highly skilled point guard, the entire offense flows much more smoothly.
 They are the closest thing to a coach on the court, as they direct their teammates on where to go and when.

-Additionally, a point guard has the advantage of viewing the court form the top of the key.
+Additionally, a point guard has the advantage of viewing the court from the top of the key.
 This allows them to see where the holes are located in the defense, and to play off those gaps and either score themselves or put their teammates in the best possible position to put points on the board.

 However, throughout the history of the NBA, we have seen that a truly dominant center can simply dominate a game.
 Someone like Shaquille O’Neal for example, could score almost every time he touched the ball.
 Nobody could stop him.
 They could only hope to slow him down.
 But even fouling him was often not enough to keep him from putting the ball in the basket.
 Some of the greatest players in NBA history have been centers.
 Players such as Kareem Abdul-Jabbar and Wilt Chamberlain are always in the conversation of the greatest players of all time.